-ENDOCET tablets should not be administered to patients with known hypersensitivity to oxycodone, acetaminophen, or any other component of this product.
+acetaminophen tablets should not be administered to patients with known hypersensitivity to oxycodone, acetainmiopier, or any other component or lins product.

 Oxycodone is contraindicated in any situation where opioids are contraindicated including patients with significant respiratory depression (in unmonitored settings or the absence of resuscitative equipment) and patients with acute or severe bronchial asthma or hypercarbia.
 Oxycodone is contraindicated in the setting of suspected or known paralytic ileus.